BEST MISSISSIPPI POT ROAST

 STEP 3

-Place roast in the pot of a slow cooker.
-Pour beef broth around the roast, then sprinkle with seasoning mix, I’m pouring my Popeyes gravy on top with butter, and scatter pepperoncini over and around the roast.
+Put the roast in the pot of a slow cooker.
+Pour beef broth around the roast, sprinkle with seasoning mix, and pour Popeyes gravy on top with butter.

 STEP 4